 - Under the leadership of director Cristanne Miller and technical director Nicholas Wasmoen, the Marianne Moore Digital Archive provides access to Moore’s notebooks, drawings, and other resources in an intuitively navigable website that brings the same attention to detail and good design that Moore brought to her own writing and self-fashioning.

 To give design its due is a feminist act.
 It involves recognizing readers as vital partners in the scholarly endeavor and embracing style and aesthetics as crucial to the work of digital humanities, rather than insufficiently techy or rigorous.
-It is not just about making digital tools and media look pretty, but about considering the audience’s needs and interests, meeting them where they are, and inviting them to participate in humanities research.
+It is not just about making websites look pretty, but about considering the audience’s needs and interests, meeting them where they are, inviting them to participate in humanities research, and providing a Baedeker to help them navigate the terrain.
 Feminist design also entails rethinking the processes of generating and disseminating knowledge.
-It calls for reinventing our scholarly methods in order to break down hierarchies, encourage open exchanges of expertise, and reflect the diversity of human creative production.
+It calls for reinventing our scholarly methods in order to break down hierarchies, encourage open exchanges of expertise, reflect the diversity of human creative production, and make information accessible to a broad population.